Chirag1994/8-Week-SQL-Challenge/Case Study #5 - Data Mart/B. Data Exploration.md

 |----------|---------------------|
 | Retail | 1,081,934,227 |
 | Shopify | 5,925,169 |

+#### Total Transactions by Platform

+1. **Insight**:

+   - The majority of transactions occur through the Retail platform compared to the Shopify platform.

+2. **Observations**:

+   - The higher transaction count on the Retail platform suggests a strong presence in physical retail locations or a larger customer base utilizing traditional retail channels.
+   - The lower transaction count on the Shopify platform may indicate a smaller but growing segment of customers preferring online shopping experiences.

+3. **Opportunities**:

+   - Data Mart could focus on enhancing its online platform to capture a larger share of the digital market and compete more effectively with traditional retail channels.
+   - Leveraging data analytics and customer insights from both platforms can help optimize marketing strategies and product offerings to target specific customer segments more effectively.

 ### 6. What is the percentage of sales for Retail vs Shopify for each month?